ajh123-development/HistorySurvival/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the EULA - see the [EULA](./EULA.md) file for details.